-Gansbaai is a scenic two-and-a-half hour drive from Cape Town and most operators offer a shuttle service at an additional fee.
+Gansbaai is a scenic two-and-a-half hour drive from Cape Town.
+Most operators offer a shuttle service at an additional fee.
 The shuttle will pick you up from the anywhere in the city centre or surrounds.

 Simon’s Town is a quick 45-minute hop around the peninsula from Cape Town’s city centre.
-Most operators offer a shuttle service from anywhere in the greater Cape Town area.
+Most shark cage diving operators offer a shuttle service from anywhere in the greater Cape Town area.

-The Western Cape is one of the most important great white research areas in the world, particularly Gansbaai, where the majority of the world’s great white shark research takes place.
-Most tour operators take conservation very seriously and are dedicated to operating tours in ways that will have the least impact on the environment, the natural habitat, and behavior, of the sharks.
+The Western Cape is one of the most important great white research areas in the world.
+In fact, the majority of the world’s great white shark research takes place in Gansbaai.
+Most shark cage diving operators take conservation very seriously.
+They’re dedicated to operating tours in ways that will have the least impact on the environment, natural habitat, and behavior of the sharks.

-The weather is a big factor when it comes to dives and expeditions, especially during winter – it’s not called the Cape of Storms for nothing – and tours might be cancelled at the last minute due to adverse conditions.
+The weather is a big factor when it comes to dives and expeditions, especially during winter (it’s not called the Cape of Storms for nothing).
+Tours might be cancelled at the last minute due to adverse conditions.
 However, in the event of a weather cancellation, most operators offer vouchers to reschedule the tour for another day.

 Cape Town has a number of reputable operators that can provide you with more information and in which to book a tour:

 - Marine Dynamics Shark Tours

 - Supreme Sharks

 - African Shark Eco-Charters

 - Shark Diving Unlimited